 Play, design and build games at our development studio as you create a portfolio to launch your career as a games developer, with our Computer Games Technology degree in Cambridge.

-With our Computer Games Technology course, you’ll be able to turn your love of computer games into a career.
+Accredited by TIGA, our Computer Games Technology course will help you turn your love of computer games into a career.
 Working at our development studio in Cambridge – close to the tech hub of ‘Silicon Fen’ – you’ll be located right at the heart of the computer gaming industry in the UK.

 From the very beginning of your studies, you’ll create and develop your own games.
 Everything you design will build into a valuable portfolio to help you secure your dream job in the gaming industry when you graduate.